 - You are not being asked – nor should you – render a diagnosis.

-- If you believe that the individual with whom you are speaking could benefit from counseling at some point in time as a result of the impact of this crisis, please let GAH staff know and we will work with our local teams and the Red Cross to determine next steps.
+- If you believe that the individual with whom you are speaking could benefit from counseling at some point in time as a result of the impact of this crisis, please let GAH staff know and we will work with our local teams to determine next steps.
 As you can imagine, the needs for counseling may exceed local capacity for quite some time.
 We appreciate the support you are providing until a licensed provider becomes available.

 - Should the individual require a higher level of care, whether it be to deal with this crisis, or with a previous diagnosis/mental health issue, please let GAH know and we will endeavor to identify appropriate additional services.